ShineQi/ethernetIP-explorer/EnIPStack/ObjectsLibrary/Readme.txt

 		will be done

 	CIP_DLR_instance : CIPObject
-		used for DLR instance attribut decoding
+		used for DLR instance attribut's decoding
-		and individual attribut decoding also
+		and individual attribut's decoding also
 		Takes care to initialize AttIdMax in the constructor

+see TCPIPInterface
+	CIP_TCPIPInterface_instance : CIPObject
+		see attribut 4 with 2 fields without structure (flat)

 Sends me classes to be added :
 	Names must be CIP_xxxx_class & CIP_xxxx_instance where xxxx